-The following GASB Statements have been issued but are not yet effective for the fiscal year ended June 30, 2020.
+The following GASB Statements have been issued but are not yet effective for the fiscal year ended June 30, 2021.
 The District is assessing what financial statement impact, if any, these Statements will have:

-- GASB Statement No. 87, Leases, effective for the fiscal year ending June 30, 2022. - GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the fiscal year ending June 30, 2022. - GASB Statement No. 92, Omnibus 2020, effective upon issuance for the requirements related to the effective date of GASB Statement No. 87 and Implementation Guide 2019-3, reinsurance recoveries, and terminology used to refer to derivative instruments.
+- GASB Statement No. 87, Leases, effective for the fiscal year ending June 30, 2022.
+The District anticipates reporting impacts after implementation and is actively preparing in advance of the effective date. - GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the fiscal year ending June 30, 2022. - GASB Statement No. 92, Omnibus 2020, effective upon issuance for the requirements related to the effective date of GASB Statement No. 87 and Implementation Guide 2019-3, reinsurance recoveries, and terminology used to refer to derivative instruments.
 The other requirements will be effective for the fiscal year ending June 30, 2022. - GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the fiscal year ending June 30, 2023. - GASB Statement No. 96, Subscription-Based Information Technology Arrangements, effective for the fiscal year ending June 30, 2023. - GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32, effective for the fiscal year ending June 30, 2022.

-Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2020 and June 30, 2019
+Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2021 and June 30, 2020